wizzeh/openrouter_api/docs/Overview.md

 One of the core design features is the type‑state builder pattern for creating an `OpenRouterClient`.
 This pattern enforces that required configuration steps (like setting the base URL and API key) are performed at compile time before making API calls.
 For example:

 - **Unconfigured State:**
-  The client is first created in an unconfigured state.
+  The client is initially created in an unconfigured state.

 - **NoAuth State:**
-  After setting the base URL (which ends with a trailing slash), the client transitions into a state that is not yet authenticated.
+  After setting the base URL (which must end with a trailing slash), the client transitions into a state that is not yet authenticated.

 - **Ready State:**
-  Once an API key is provided (and optional settings such as timeout, HTTP referer, and site title are set), the client transitions into the Ready state where HTTP resources (like the reqwest client) are fully built.
+  Once an API key is provided (and additional settings such as timeout, HTTP referer, and site title are set), the client transitions into the Ready state where HTTP resources (such as the reqwest client) are fully built.
 Only then can API methods like `chat_completion` be invoked.

-The type definitions for the state markers (`Unconfigured`, `NoAuth`, and `Ready`) are simple empty structs that serve only as markers.
-They are defined in `src/client.rs` and re-exported from `src/lib.rs`.
+The type definitions for the state markers (`Unconfigured`, `NoAuth`, and `Ready`) are defined in `src/client.rs` and re-exported through `src/lib.rs`.

 Below is an excerpt of the type‑state builder implementation for clarity: